KDE/digikam-doc/image_editor/enhancement_tools.rst

     - **About**: these entries are not filters, but just show different information about the tools on the settings view.

-    - **Array and tiles**: this filters collection allows to transform photo as toys, puzzles, maps, and decorative shapes.
+    - **Array and tiles**: this filter collection allows to transform photo as toys, puzzles, maps, and decorative shapes.

     .. figure:: images/editor_gmicqt_arraytiles_puzzle.webp
         :alt: